Frequently Asked Questions

 Still having trouble?
 Please call the Johnson Financial Group Customer Support Center at 888.769.3796.

 Your email address or U.S. mobile phone number may already be enrolled with Zelle at another bank or credit union.
-If you receive a message that says you are already linked to a different financial institution, you’ll need to choose to use a different email address or U.S. mobile phone number or transfer your email address or U.S. mobile phone number to the Johnson Bank mobile app.
+If you receive a message that says you are already linked to a different financial institution, you'll need to choose to use a different email address or U.S. mobile phone number or transfer your email address or U.S. mobile phone number to MyJFG online or mobile banking.
 Zelle only allows an email address or U.S. mobile phone number to be enrolled at one financial institution at a time.
 Please call the Johnson Financial Group Customer Support Center at 888.769.3796 for assistance.

-Most personal deposit accounts (checking, savings and money market) are eligible for Mobile Deposit.
-Deposit accounts must be open for greater than 30 days or have an initial deposit of $5,000 or more.
+Most personal deposit accounts (checking, savings and money market) are eligible for Mobile Deposit A Check.

 Yes.
-You will be limited to deposits of $6,000 per business day and $12,000 over a period of 5 business days.
+You will be limited to deposits of $6,000 per business day.

 If your deposit is received prior to 7:00 p.m.
 Central Time on a Business Day, the deposit will be processed on that same day.
 If your deposit is received on or after 7:00 p.m.
 Central Time or on a non‐Business Day, your deposit may not be processed until the next Business Day.